Zado Eastern European Vocal Ensemble

 As ambassadors and teachers, Zado members continually research to expand their knowledge base of Balkan, Slavic, and Caucasian songs, music, and vocal techniques and creative ways to perform and present them.
 As performers, Zado upholds a tradition of more than four decades of presenting concerts, teaching, and celebrating international folk music with schools, festivals, organizations, and the folk-dance community in northern California.
 As recording artists, Zado has produced and distributed three CDs/albums.
 As community members, Zado pursues its overarching goal of delivering performances and instruction that inspire individuals to treasure their own cultural roots and those of others, a theme that continues to have meaning and relevance particularly in today's world.

-In October 2024, Zado sang in a World Music Benefit Concert for Afghan Refugee Families at the Unitarian Universalist Society of Sacramento.
+In September 2025, Zado again sang for the International Music Benefit Concert for Afghan Refugee Families at the Unitarian Universalist Society of Sacramento.
 The Society raises awareness of the global and growing refugee crisis and of the needs of newly resettled refugee families in our Sacramento area.
 With open hearts, UUSS volunteers welcome and support refugee families, providing friendship and assistance toward empowerment and self-sufficiency.

 Mission